Pearson-Higher-Ed/design/introduction.md

    Consuming the code package make updates much more efficient at a global scale.
 Rapid iteration allows the product to evolve and improve faster.

-##Our process
+## Our process

-The UX Framework library will adapt to the needs of Pearson’s products as they evolve over time.

-Here is the process for making updates to components:
+Here is the process for making updates to the components as the library evolves:

 1. A consumer emails the UXF Design Team (uxf-design@pearson.com) with a brief description of the needs.